-Hoppers Crossing students first performed the item at a Wakakirri heat at The Clocktower Centre in Moonee Ponds in July, before being invited to perform again at the Victorian Secondary Schools Awards Night at Melbourne’s Palais Theatre in September.
+A group of 36 grade 6 students first performed the piece at a Wakakirri heat at The Clocktower Centre in Moonee Ponds in July, bagging a number of state awards, before being invited to perform at the Wakakirri National Performance Competition Night at Melbourne’s Palais Theatre.

 Wakakirri’s 2018 Secondary Story of the Year winner, Tuggerah Lakes Secondary College Tumbi Umbi Campus, performed an abstract interpretation of the colonisation of Australia inspired by The Rabbits – the iconic picture book authored by John Marsden and illustrated by Shaun Tan.

 Shaun Tan was so impressed by the quality of Tumbi Umbi’s performance he sent a special message to the school.
 Here is his quote in full:

 “This is an awesome performance – loved every aspect of it; the lighting, animated elements, costumes, music, and especially the choreography and dancing.
 At first I was wondering how they could pull off this narrative in seven minutes, but I think it’s done pretty brilliantly by going straight to the core concepts with skilful restraint, and broad enough to have an epic mythological feel about it.
 Those rabbits are truly terrifying too!

 The feeling of bizarre invasion really hits you.
 And the subtle references to detention were a thought-provoking and elegant metaphor.
 I’m super impressed that the students themselves did all of this!
 Amazing.
 Do pass on my appreciation.”

 Wakakirri is proud to announce our South Australian Representative Natalie Bond is the winner of the Minister’s Arts Education Primary Award 2018.

 Natalie is the backbone of our South Australian shows, which are some of the biggest Wakakirri shows in the country.
 Congratulations Natalie and thank you for everything you do!